AREAS OF PRACTICE

 • Lead counsel in John J. Gulisek Construction Company v.
 Douglass Pile Company, Inc., et al., in the Court of Common Pleas of Allegheny County.
 In this case, Mr. Luciana represented a piling subcontractor in defending against a claim for damage to a construction project arising from an alleged piling failure.
 Mr. Luciana also represented the piling subcontractor in a claim for defense and indemnity against its commercial general liability insurer.
 Following entry of a summary judgment in favor of the piling subcontractor and against its insurer, the insurer agreed to pay all costs of defense, agreed to make the payment necessary to settle the plaintiff’s claim against the piling subcontractor and agreed to pay the costs incurred by the piling subcontractor in repairing the alleged damage to the construction project.

-• Counsel to the Massachusetts Turnpike Authority in construction insurance coverage matters under all-risk bridge and tunnel, general liability and excess general liability insurance policies arising from a concrete ceiling accident that occurred on July 10, 2006 in connection with the Central Artery/Tunnel Project in Boston, Massachusetts.
+• Counsel to the Massachusetts Turnpike Authority in construction insurance coverage matters under all-risk bridge and tunnel, general liability and excess general liability insurance policies arising from a concrete ceiling accident that occurred on July 10, 2006 in connection with the Central Artery/Tunnel Project in Boston, Massachusetts, also known as the Big Dig.

 • Counsel for Massachusetts Turnpike Authority in Commonwealth of Massachusetts, et al. v.
 Bechtel Corporation, et al., in the Superior Court Department, Commonwealth of Massachusetts, a lawsuit seeking recovery from responsible parties of damages arising from the July 10, 2006 concrete ceiling accident in the Central Artery/Tunnel Project in Boston, Massachusetts.

 • Lead counsel for battlefield contractor in Harris v.
-Kellogg Brown & Root Services, Inc., Civil No. 2:08-cv-00563, in the United States District Court for the Western District of Pennsylvania, in which plaintiff is asserting wrongful death claims arising from an accidental electrocution of a soldier in Iraq.
+Kellogg Brown & Root Services, Inc., Civil No. 2:08-cv-00563, in the United States District Court for the Western District of Pennsylvania, in which plaintiff was asserting wrongful death claims arising from an accidental electrocution of a soldier in Iraq.
+The lawsuit was settled.

 • Lead counsel for policyholder in Ownbey, et al. v.
-Aker Kvaerner Industrial Constructors, et al., Case No. 2:07-cv-02190, in the United State District Court for the District of New Jersey, for a claim for additional insured coverage and contractual indemnification arising from a scaffolding accident on a construction project at a pharmaceutical plant in New Jersey. ; The court entered summary judgment in favor of the policyholder holding that one of the insurers owed indemnity.
+Aker Kvaerner Industrial Constructors, et al., Case No. 2:07-cv-02190, in the United State District Court for the District of New Jersey, for claims for additional insured coverage and contractual indemnification arising from a scaffolding accident on a construction project at a pharmaceutical plant in New Jersey.
+The court entered summary judgment in favor of the policyholder holding that the insurers owed indemnity both as additional insureds and for contractual indemnity.
+The trial court also awarded attorneys’ fees against the insurance carriers.

-• Counsel for international oil field services contractor in connection with a lawsuit in the Court of Commerce, Nanterre, France arising from damage to a 747 caused by cargo during a flight from Africa.
+• Counsel for international oil field services contractor in connection with a lawsuit in the Court of Commerce, Nanterre, France arising from damage to a 747 caused by cargo (and oil field drill) during a flight from Africa.